Jahia/saml-authentication-valve/README.md

 You will have to fill the following entries :

-- Identity Provider MetaData file :
+- Identity Provider MetaData file:
-The Identity Provider Metadata file is provided by the Identity Provider (IdP), for example Shibboleth or Google.
+The Identity Provider Metadata file is provided by the Identity Provider (IdP), for example, Shibboleth or Google.
 This XML file must be uploaded here.

-- Relying Party Identifier :
+- Relying on Party Identifier:
 This is the identifier of your Service Provider, which will be sent to the IdP.

-- Incoming Target Url :
+- Incoming Target Url:
 This is the URL when the IdP will return the SAML response.
-Its default value is /home.samlCallback.do
+Its default value is /home.callback.saml

-- Keystore, Keystore type, Alias, Password of the Keystore and Password of the Private Key Those value must match the one defined when creating the server key and certificate.
+- Keystore, Keystore type, Alias, Password of the Keystore and Password of the Private Key Those values must match the one defined when creating the server key and certificate.
 You can also let the keystore empty and fill in the other values to automatically generate a new keystore.
 Note that it will use the hostname for the CN entry of the certificate

-- Redirect after successful login :
+- Redirect after successful login:
-This is the DX relative URL where the user will be redirect after successfully authentication.
+This is the DX relative URL where the user will be redirected after successful authentication.
 (For example /home.html)

-- Maximum authentication lifetime :
+- Maximum authentication lifetime:
 The maximum age of the authentication on the IdP.
 User will be asked to reauthenticate if the session on the IdP is older than the specified time.

-- Force authentication :
+- Force authentication:
-If set, authentication will be asked everytime even if the user has already a session on the IdP.
+If set, authentication will be asked everytime even if the user already has a session on the IdP.

-- Passive :
+- Passive:
 The user will transparently log in, without any interaction.
 User will be authenticated only if the IdP is able to do it without asking the user.
 This cannot be used along with `Force authentication`

-- Sign authentication request :
+- Sign authentication request:
 Sign the request sent to the IdP.

-- Requires signed assertions :
+- Requires signed assertions:
 Will only accept signed assertions from the IdP.

-- Binding type :
+- Binding type:
 SAML binding type used to communicate with the IdP.

-- User mapper :
+- User mapper:
 How to map the user data to a user in Jahia.
 By default , `SAML ID` will try to find a user with the same ID as the one sent by the IdP.
-It also possible to choose a specific mapper that will create a new user in the JCR or in LDAP.
+It is also possible to choose a specific mapper that will create a new user in the JCR or in LDAP.

 Then click on the save button on the top right of the screen.